Bereira/SIESTA/README.md

 conda activate siesta
 ```

 Alternatively, you can open the `siesta.yml` and download each library manually.
+You will also need to be able to run [Jupyter Notebooks](https://jupyter.org/) in your computer.

 ## Downloading isochrones